codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/goreleaser.md

 * Docker images
 * Snap/RPM/deb/Homebrew

-for Go applications.

 Codefresh can also create Docker images on its own, but Goreleaser is still useful for the binary artifact creation capability.

 ## Run Goreleaser with docker

-You can see the example project at [https://github.com/codefresh-contrib/goreleaser-sample-app](https://github.com/codefresh-contrib/goreleaser-sample-app).
-The repository contains a simple Golang web application with a [goreleaser configuration](https://github.com/codefresh-contrib/goreleaser-sample-app/blob/master/.goreleaser.yml)
+You can see the example project at [https://github.com/codefresh-contrib/goreleaser-sample-app](https://github.com/codefresh-contrib/goreleaser-sample-app){:target="\_blank"}.
+The repository contains a simple Golang web application with a [goreleaser configuration](https://github.com/codefresh-contrib/goreleaser-sample-app/blob/master/.goreleaser.yml){:target="\_blank"}.

-There is already a [Docker image for Goreleaser](https://hub.docker.com/r/goreleaser/goreleaser/) so it is very easy to use it in Codefresh pipeline.
+There is already a [Docker image for Goreleaser](https://hub.docker.com/r/goreleaser/goreleaser/){:target="\_blank"} so it is very easy to use it in Codefresh pipeline.
 In the most simple case you case run goreleaser in a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).

  `YAML`